Nearly Minimax Optimal Regret for Multinomial Logistic Bandit: Algorithms and Main Results

 In this subsection, we propose regret upper and lower bounds in the non-uniform reward setting.
 In this scenario, the sizes of both the chosen assortment $S_t$, and the optimal assortment, $S_t^\star$ are not fixed at $K$.
 Therefore, we cannot guarantee an improvement in regret even as $K$ increases.

-We first prove the regret lower bound in the non-uniform reward setting. \begin{theorem} [Regret lower bound, Non-uniform rewards] Under the same conditions as Theorem~\ref{thm:lower_bound}, let the rewards be non-uniform and $v_0=\Theta(1)$.
-Then, for any policy $\pi$, there exists a worst-case problem instance such that the worst-case expected regret of $\pi$ is lower bounded as follows:
+We first prove the regret lower bound in the non-uniform reward setting. \begin{theorem} [Regret lower bound, Non-uniform rewards] Suppose Assumption~\ref{assum:bounded_assumption} holds and $T \geq C \cdot d^4 (v_0 + 1) / 1$ for some constant $C>0$.
+Let $d$ be divisible by $4$ and $v_0=\Theta(1)$.
+Then, under the non-uniform reward setting, for any policy $\pi$, there exists an instance such that the worst-case expected regret of $\pi$ is lower bounded as follows:

 \end{theorem} \textbf{Discussion of Theorem~\ref{theorem:lower_bound_non_uniform}.} In contrast to Theorem~\ref{thm:lower_bound}, which considers uniform rewards, the regret lower bound is independent of the assortment size $K$.
 Note that Theorem~\ref{theorem:lower_bound_non_uniform} does not claim that non-uniform rewards inherently make the problem more difficult.
 Rather, it implies that there exists an instance with \textit{adversarial} non-uniform rewards, where regret does not improve even with an increase in $K$.
 Moreover, the assumption that $v_0=\Theta(1)$ is common in the existing literature on contextual MNL bandits~\citep{oh2019thompson, oh2021multinomial, perivier2022dynamic, agrawal2023tractable, zhang2024online} (refer Appendix~\ref{app_subsec:outside}).
 To the best of our knowledge, this is the first established lower bound for non-uniform rewards in MNL bandits, even in the non-contextual setting.
 The proof is deferred to Appendix~\ref{app_sec:proof_for_lower_non_uniform}.